ogbigboss/how-i-got-my-netflix-show-cancelled/pt1.0/ch12/draft1.md

 I regret going to Legacy that night because of the black kids that were there.

 I remember thinking on the walk home _Oh boy...
-Kamala Harris' estranged father... is jamaican... and they own a weed store... and she's the Vice President..._
+Kamala Harris' estranged father... is jamaican... and the weed store I go to I'm pretty sure has some jamaican staff... not to mention certain stereotypes about marijuana... and she's the Vice President..._

 I never touched the USB stick in my pocket.
 I made sure to not make any "weird" movements towards it while under the security cameras that Legacy has in the store's front.